7Cedars/loyalty-program-next/README.md

     - [x]  refactor where needed
   - [x]  At Claim gift:
     - [x]  implement claiming gift WITHOUT approval - using signed message instead.
-    - [ ]  Add statement of what needs to be done by vendor
+    - [x]  Add statement of what needs to be done by vendor
   - [x]  At redeem token:
     - [x]  implement redeeming WITHOUT approval - using signed message instead.
-    - [ ]  Add statement of what needs to be done by vendor
+    - [x]  Add statement of what needs to be done by vendor
 - [ ]  Selection token page:
   - [x]  Refactor where needed
   - [ ]  BUG: When tokens cannot be loaded it goes into a loop.
 Fix!
-  - [ ]  add minted number of tokens + remaining - refactor.
-  - [ ]  Add address of token + address issuer in description.
+  - [ ]  Add address of token + address issuer in description. / later
 - [ ]  Stats page:
   - [ ]  Refactor where needed
   - [ ]  Check if all possible actions / transactions are actually shown.
 (I think I am quite far as it is.)
-  - [ ]  Fix minting coins and cards.
-At least one of them is broken now.
+  - [x]  Fix minting coins and cards.
+Mint Cards -- it was an outof gass error :D

 - [x]  Develop QR reading page